 Understanding SSRF

-Server-Side Request Forgery (SSRF) is a critical web security vulnerability that allows attackers to manipulate a server into making unauthorized requests.
-This can lead to unauthorized access to internal networks, data exfiltration, and even remote code execution.
+Server-Side Request Forgery (SSRF) is a critical web security vulnerability where attackers manipulate a server into making unauthorized requests to internal or external systems.
+This exploit bypasses security controls, enabling unauthorized access to sensitive data, internal networks, or even remote code execution.
+SSRF vulnerabilities arise when applications fail to validate or sanitize user-supplied input used in server-side requests.

 Key Points

-- SSRF exploits weak input validation to force servers to access internal resources or interact with external systems.
+- Exploits weak input validation to force servers to access unintended resources.

 How SSRF Works

 SSRF occurs when an attacker tricks a server into sending crafted requests to unintended destinations.
-This exploits the server's ability to make requests on behalf of the user, often leveraging functions like:
+The server acts as a proxy, making requests on behalf of the attacker.
+This typically involves:

 - HTTP requests (e.g.,